n006370/HelioX20/Quickstart/README.md

 **IMPORTANT NOTES**

 HDMI EDID display data is used to determine the best display resolution.
 On monitors and TVs that support 1080p (or 2K) this resolution will be selected.
 This selected mode will work with most but not all monitors/TVs.
 See below for further information on what to do if your monitor/TV does not display the UI.
-There are limitations on the usage of the USB ports on the Helio X20 Development Board.
+There are limitations on the usage of the USB ports on the MediaTek X20 Development Board.
 Please refer to the Hardware section in the document for further information.

 ## Power Supply

-The Helio X20 Development Board requires an external power supply providing 12V at 2A.
+The MediaTek X20 Development Board requires an external power supply providing 12V at 2A.
 (The board will also work with 8V or 18V power supplies).
-It is also possible to power the board from a USB power supply, this is a feature of the MediaTek Helio X20 Development Board.
+It is also possible to power the board from a USB power supply, this is a feature of the MediaTek X20 Development Board.

-The Helio X20 Development Board uses an EIAJ-3 DC Jack with an outer diameter 4.75mm and a 1.7mm barrel, center pin positive.
+The MediaTek X20 Development Board uses an EIAJ-3 DC Jack with an outer diameter 4.75mm and a 1.7mm barrel, center pin positive.
 Please do not use EIAJ-2 plug that has an outer diameter 4.0mm and a 1.7mm barrel which fits to the the EIAJ-3 DC jack but it will have weak ground connection because of smaller diameter and makes the board unstable.

 ## Monitor